Napoleonic Wars Online

 3. Game Sequence

 3.1.
-NWOL is played as a series of seasons.
-The game begins in Spring 1793 with all nations at peace.
+NWOL is played as a series of games, each representing a single War of a Coalition; that is, the War of the First Coalition, War of the Second Coalition, and so on.
+Each game is in turn divided into seasons; winter, spring, summer, and fall.
+The series of games begins in Fall 1793 with all nations at peace except France and the Bourbons.
 A given season can be either a peace season, a truce season, or a campaign season.
 If at the start of a season, there is is no state at war with another state, then that season is a peace season, containing one peace turn.
 During a peace turn, nations may conduct diplomacy, and may reposition their armies and fleets within their own territory and the territory of their allies.
 They may not send their forces into neutral territory without a declaration of war against some state and the initiation of a campaign.
 If two or more states are at war, then any state that is at war may choose to initiate a campaign, except that the Bourbon state may never initiate a campaign, nor may any state that is only at war with the Bourbon state.
 A state that wishes to initiate a campaign must do so at least 120 hours (five days) prior to the scheduled peace/truce turn.
 If no state chooses to initiate a campaign, then the season is a truce season containing one truce turn.
 A truce turn is exactly like a peace turn except that naval combat may take place between states at war.
 If at the beginning of a season, any nation which is at war chooses to initiate a campaign, then that season is a campaign season, which is divided into 15 campaign turns.
-The GA will announce the identities of the nation (or nations) requesting campaigns when announcing the beginning of the campaign season.
+The GAs will announce the identities of the nation (or nations) requesting campaigns when announcing the beginning of the campaign season.
 A campaign can end before 15 turns if all nations at war make peace, or all nations which do not make peace agree to a truce.
-If, at the end of the campaign, the war has ended, or no nation remaining at war wants to initiate another campaign, then the next season runs as a peacetime or truce season, depending on whether any nations remain at war, and so forth until the next war begins.
+If, at the end of the campaign, the war has ended, or no nation remaining at war wants to initiate another campaign, then the next season runs as a peace or truce season, depending on whether any nations remain at war, and so forth until the next war begins.

 4. Scoring and Campaign Victory